The King of Hybern · Cauldron-Bearer · The Ancient Enemy

 The War with Hybern

-To break the Wall he needed bodies and allies, and he gathered both — turning the Cauldron on the unwilling and remaking mortals into weapons against their own.
-His war drew every court of Prythian, ally and enemy, into one reckoning.
-It is the conflict that forged the Night Court's resistance, that dragged Feyre and her sisters into immortality and battle, and that ended with the ancient king's certainty broken on a battlefield he was sure he could not lose.
+Breaking the Wall took bodies and allies, so he took both — turning the Cauldron on the unwilling, remaking mortals into weapons against their own.
+Every court of Prythian dragged into one reckoning, ally and enemy alike.
+The conflict that forged the Night Court's resistance, that pulled Feyre and her sisters into immortality and battle, and that ended with an ancient king's certainty shattered on a battlefield he was sure he could not lose.
+We replay that part.
+Often.

 The Old War, Renewed